 Evidence-based research on sanitation may help pinpoint what progress has been achieved, where efforts are still lacking, and what types of programs work.
 New empirical evidence may also provide a strong foundation on which practitioners and policy makers can build future programs on sanitation and related Sustainable Development Goals.

-ADBI, the Bill & Melinda Gates Foundation (BMGF), and the Institute for Fiscal Studies (IFS) are seeking original empirical research papers on sanitation and development, to be presented by the authors during a workshop in Tokyo or online in October 2021.
-Selected papers will be considered for inclusion in a special issue of the Journal of Development Economics or publication as ADBI working papers.
+ADBI, the Bill & Melinda Gates Foundation (BMGF), and the Institute for Fiscal Studies (IFS) are seeking original empirical research papers on sanitation and development, to be presented by the authors during an online workshop on 28-29 October 2021.
+Authors of the selected papers can request their papers to be considered for inclusion in a special open access issue of the Journal of Development Economics and/or publication as ADBI working papers.
 Topics related to Asia and the Pacific are of particular interest and may include, but are not limited to: